golanlevin/ExperimentalCapture/docs/hyperspectral.md

 ### Thermochromic Imaging

-Some substances temporarily change color in response to heat.
+*While we're on the topic of visualizing heat:* Some substances temporarily change color in response to heat.
 In different contexts, thermochromic pigments can work as a capture technology or a display technology.

 * Jay Watson's *[Thermochromic Table](http://www.fubiz.net/en/2014/02/21/thermochromic-table/)* (2011) reveals where and how people have sat at the furniture.